hybridinteractive/Craft-Column-Widths/README.md

 ## License

-This work is licenced under the MIT license.
+This work is licensed under the MIT license.